 You can use equity release to give your loved ones an early inheritance – or ‘living inheritance’.
-As lifetime mortgage customers John and June found, gifting money to family can give you the satisfaction of helping them when they need it.
+Gifting money to family can give you the satisfaction of helping them when they need it, as our Lifetime Mortgage customers John and June found:

 “It makes me feel great, because we can help our children through a crisis, without having to sell our home when we don’t want to do that, or change our lifestyle,” June told us.

 But if you pass away within seven years, your children may have to pay inheritance tax on the gift you gave them.

 How generous can you be when it comes to gifting money to family members?
 How does inheriting a house with equity release affect inheritance tax?
 We cover these questions and help you understand how gifting money to family, equity release and inheritance tax works.